wangbingjie/blast/docs/developer_guide/dev_running_blast.rst

 .. code:: bash

-    bash run/blast.test.sh
+    bash run/blast.test.sh slim_dev

-This allows you to run the tests without stopping the containers.
-If you would like to run the tests from scratch, (when the Blast app is not up) run,
+This allows you to run the tests without stopping the containers. *Some of the tests are excluded in this mode* because the assumption is that you are iterating on the unit tests themselves and probably do not want a slow iteration cycle, for example when cutout data is downloaded.

+If you would like to run all tests from scratch in an dedicated container, run

 .. code:: bash